Power Couple? AI Growth and Renewable Energy Investment: Literature

 Third, a climate-policy literature asks whether adaptation can expand without weakening mitigation.
 In the benchmark framing, adaptation and mitigation are substitutes, so cheaper adaptation lowers the marginal benefit of abatement.
 Integrated assessment work that incorporates adaptation formalizes this channel and shows how the timing of adaptation shapes optimal mitigation \citep{debruin2009}, with related arguments in surveys emphasizing uncertainty and learning \citep{ingham2007}.
-At the same time, syntheses stress that climate policy is a portfolio problem: adaptation is unavoidable in the near term, but without mitigation warming can outstrip adaptive capacity \citep{ipcc2007wg2ch18}.
+At the same time, syntheses stress that climate policy is a portfolio problem: adaptation is unavoidable in the near term, but without mitigation, warming can outstrip adaptive capacity \citep{ipcc2007wg2ch18}.
 This tension underlies concerns about an ``adaptation moral hazard.''

 Beyond the benchmark, crowd-out is not inevitable.
 Adaptation can shift the distribution and timing of losses and the political constraints on mitigation, allowing complementarity \citep{ingham2013}.
 What this debate largely abstracts from is adaptation delivered by a technology with steeply increasing returns to scale.
-AI-based adaptation is compute-intensive and scalable, with complementarities between capability and deployment; with supermodular returns, small advantages compound and scale races become self-reinforcing \citep{bulow1985,parker2005}.
+In particular, AI-based adaptation is compute-intensive and scalable, with complementarities between capability and deployment; with supermodular returns, small advantages compound, and scale races become self-reinforcing \citep{bulow1985,parker2005}.
+In AI markets specifically, a data feedback loop known as the ``AI flywheel,'' in which wider adoption generates more data that further improves capability, reinforces these dynamics \citep{gurkan_devericourt_2022}.
 Embedding this scaling logic into the adaptation--mitigation problem changes the relevant margin: worsening climate damages can raise the return to capability, translating adaptation demand into faster compute growth and, unless marginal electricity is carbon-free, higher emissions.
-Our model formalizes this feedback and yields two regimes: an ``adaptation trap,'' in which higher damages and relaxed energy constraints accelerate scaling and sustain high emissions, and an ``adaptation pathway,'' in which adaptation demand strengthens incentives to build clean capacity so that scale delivers resilience without amplifying the externality.
-The implication is that when adaptation is mediated by a supermodular technology, governance of the AI--energy interface becomes a first-order component of climate strategy.
+Our model formalizes this feedback, and show that when a supermodular technology delivers adaptation, how its energy interface is governed shapes whether adaptation and mitigation are complementary or in tension.